Benpong89/slang/README.md

 [Live demo!](https://slangg.herokuapp.com/#/)

-Slang is an app clone of Slack.
+Slang is a live chat app inspired by Slack.
 Utilizing a full duplex WebSocket protocol connection, users can enjoy real-time live chat in public Channels and private Direct Messages.
 Technologies used include, Ruby on Rails, React.js and Redux.

 The highlight of Slang, is the establishment of a WebSocket protocol connection that enables real-time live chat.
 WebSocket is a communication protocol that connects the server with the client.
 While this operation can be achieved with traditional HTTP protocol, WebSockets allow for a full duplex line of communication that persists.
 This means that unlike traditional HTTP, the standard request response cycle happens simultaneously and data can be continuously transmitted until the client disconnects.